-The South Carolina State Library’s Center for the Book is pleased to announce the Speaker @ the Center series for Spring/Summer 2017.
-Download the flyer here.
+The South Carolina Center for the Book is pleased to announce the Speaker @ the Center Fall/Winter 2018-2019 series.